phosae/phosae.github.io/content/post/2023-handle-container-terminating.md

 Above solution can work in any runtime context, including Containerd, Docker, Podman, or Kubernetes.

 In runtime context is Docker, [tini] is included in it.
-Adding arg `--init` in run command will ovveride target's entrypoint as `/sbin/docker-init -- /src/sleep`.
+Adding arg `--init` in run command will override target's entrypoint as `/sbin/docker-init -- /src/sleep`.

 ```shell
 # docker run --rm --name sleep --init -v $PWD:/src zengxu/alpine:init /src/sleep